This post may contain affiliate links. Read our affiliate disclosure here.

 Smoking is a significant risk factor for many eye and general health problems.
 Eye conditions that can worsen with cigarette smoking include cataract, glaucoma and thyroid eye disease.

 Cigarette smoke contains many harmful chemicals, such as tobacco-specific N-nitrosamines (TSNAs), benzene, pesticides, arsenic, cadmium, cyanide, and many many more.
 These toxins circulate all around the body and cause oxidative damage to the macula and other parts of the eye.
-It is no wonder that smoking is considered one of the major risk factors for AMD.

-Research has found that smoking more than doubles the risk of AMD.
+Smoking more than doubles the risk of AMD.
 If you smoke more than a pack of cigarettes daily, you are twice as likely to develop AMD compared to non-smokers.
-So do yourself a favor and stop smoking!
-If you find it difficult to stop, then at least please try to cut down on the amount that you smoke so that you can reduce the amount of poison in your eyes and body. |
+Reducing exposure to the toxins from cigarettes and vapes is critical for macular health.

-2. Reduce exposure to harmful ultraviolet radiation
+2. Reduce exposure to ultraviolet radiation

 Exposure to high levels of sunlight and ultraviolet light may increase the risk of developing age-related macular degeneration.This occurs due to direct thermal damage and through free radical oxidation.

+Look for sunglasses that provide 100% ultraviolet light protection.
+Polarizing, tinted and reflective glasses are not likely to be able to provide sufficient UV protection.
 The sunglasses should also be close fitting and wrap-around to minimize direct UV exposure to your eye.

 3. Regular exercise to improve circulation

-4. Natural supplements for macular degeneration
+4. Eye vitamins for macular degeneration

 a) AREDS (Age-Related Eye Diseases Study) & AREDS 2

 The AREDS (Age-Related Eye Diseases Study) was a major clinical trial sponsored by the National Eye Institute of the United States.
-The AREDS trial reported that very high levels of antioxidant and zinc consumption may reduce the risk of developing AMD by up to 25%.

 The following is the AREDS formulation: